By Hollie Luck

 Next up is organising bills, it can be a little tedious at times but it needs to be done!
 If your bills aren’t included in your monthly rent then it is up to you to organise your water, electric, gas and wifi.
-Using comparison sites are the best way to find the cheapest supplier of each of these, saving you some money for Mid-Week Mash up!
+Using comparison sites are the best way to find the cheapest supplier for each of these, saving you some money for Mid-Week Mashup!

 One bill you shouldn’t be paying for whilst you are a student is council tax.
 Providing the council with a Student Status certificate (which you can ask for from the iCentre) will ensure you are exempt from paying the bill.

 Once you’re all settled in, it’s important to know your rights as tenants.
 Put simply, if you break something then you pay for it.
 However, general wear and tear on the property is not up to you to pay for.
-If white goods randomly stop working or a pipe bursts (and you didn’t block the drain) then you are not liable to pay to replace it.
-Things like loosing your keys or leaving a big stain on the carpet is your responsibility though so be careful!
+If white goods randomly stop working or a pipe burst (and you didn’t block the drain) then you are not liable to pay to replace it.
+Things, like losing your keys or leaving a big stain on the carpet, is your responsibility though so be careful!

-For more information about your right as tenants visit http://www.thetenantsvoice.co.uk for more helpful information.
+For more information about your right as tenants visit this website for more information.

-For impartial advice, you can also send in your questions to the SU Advice Team here: https://www.angliastudent.com/advice/
+For impartial advice, you can also send in your questions to the SU Advice Team here.

 Image Credit: Elle Haywood